Stacktape

 type: 'http-api-gateway'

-Routing to custom origin
+Routing to a custom origin

 CdnCustomDomainRoute API reference